-The term 'Progressive Taxes' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Progressive Taxes' is included in the Economics edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Progressive taxes exact a larger pound of flesh from the income of higher income earners than they do from lower income contemporaries.
 The idea is a tax system which is based upon the ability of an income earner to pay.
 In other words, the system demands a bigger percentage and absolute amount in taxes from the larger earners than from the lower income workers.